For urgent consular assistance call

 More information:

-The Albanian Government considers you an Albanian national if either:
+The Albanian Government considers you to be an Albanian national if:

 You may be subject to compulsory military service if you're a male Australian-Albanian dual national.
 Contact the embassy or consulate of Albania for details before you leave Australia.